carpentries/lesson-development-training/learners/checkout.md

 [Teaching a lesson for the first time is an important intermediate step in the lesson development process](episodes/operations.md).
 To complete the first checkout step, trainees should teach part of the lesson they have been designing to a real audience.
 (Or all of it if you have time to prepare the whole lesson!)
-The purpose of this task is to gather feedback at an early stage of the development process, and to reflect on how well the tested lesson content meets the objectives that we defined for it.
+The purpose of this task is to gather feedback at an early stage of the development process, and to reflect on how well the tested lesson content meets the objectives that you defined for it.

 Guidance on what feedback/information to collect while testing out the lesson content is provided below.